The following information can be found on this page:

 FOOTBALL COACHING SALARIES:

-Definition: Total compensation reported for all football coaches, including salaries, benefits and bonuses paid by the university, and contractually-guaranteed amounts paid by third parties.
-[Note: The football coach compensation figures are from the NCAA reports, which uses a different methodology than the one used by USA TODAY in its annual survey.]
+Definition: Total compensation reported for all football coaches, including salaries, benefits and bonuses paid by the university, and contractually guaranteed amounts paid by third parties.
+[Note: The football coach compensation figures are from the NCAA MFRS reports, which uses a different methodology than the one used by USA TODAY in its annual survey.]

-Explanation: This calculation includes the following from the NCAA financial report for total coaching salaries.
+Explanation: This calculation includes the following from the NCAA MFRS report for total coaching salaries.
 Line 22: "Includes compensation, bonus and benefits paid to all coaches reportable on the university or related entities W-2 and 1099 forms inclusive of gross wages, bonuses and benefits including allowances, speaking fees, retirement, stipends, memberships, media income, tuition reimbursement and earned deferred compensation."
 Line 23: "Includes all compensation, bonus and benefits paid to all coaches by a third party and contractually guaranteed by the institution, but not included on the institution’s W-2 including: car stipend, country club membership, allowances for clothing, housing and entertainment, speaking fees, camps compensation, media income, shoe and apparel income."
 Any payments made to previous coaches to satisfy contractual agreements for coaching are placed elsewhere in the financial report form (Line 26-Severance Payments) and are not included in this calculation.
 This calculation differs from that of USA TODAY, which includes external sports-related income directly contracted with a coach.
-Due to a change in the NCAA Financial Reports, postseason football bowl bonuses paid to coaches were not reported in this line for Fiscal Years 2015-2017.
-Beginning in Fiscal Year 2018 (and for years prior to Fiscal Year 2015), this category includes bonuses for football bowl appearances that are reported on a separate line item (Line 41A).
-(From NCAA Financial Reports).
+Due to a change in the NCAA MFRS reports, postseason football bowl bonuses paid to coaches were not reported in this line for Fiscal Years 2015-2017.
+Beginning in the 2018 Fiscal Year (and for years prior to the 2015 Fiscal Year), this category includes bonuses to coaches for postseason football success as reported on a separate line item (Line 41A).
+(From NCAA MFRS reports).
 See also SEVERANCE.

 FOOTBALL SPENDING: